Opportunities for Alumni

 Leveraging Innovations in New Communities (LINC) Grants

-LINC Grants provide Fellowship Alumni with funding for professional collaboration with others in the Alumni network.
-Funds will allow Alumni across cohort years, sectors, and regions to travel to each other’s organizations or communities or collaborate virtually to learn from each other’s best practices and expertise.
+LINC Grants provide Fellowship Alumni with funding to collaborate with others in the Alumni network.
+Funds allow Alumni across cohort years, sectors, and regions to collaborate in person, learning from each other’s best practices and expertise.
 Learn more about LINC Grants.

 2019 Reciprocal Exchange Awardee Bryan Richards exchanges soccer jerseys with 2018 Fellow Boubacar Sy during their workshop’s closing ceremony in Bamako, Mali.